-Encryption Shouldn’t Be a Cryptic Experience!
+Encryption Shouldn’t Be Cryptic!

-But making the decision to encrypt confidential emails that are leaving your secure network is about more than just encryption.
+Making the decision to encrypt confidential emails that are leaving your secure network is about more than just encryption.
 The algorithms are not the differentiator when comparing various secure email solutions.
 You can find 2048-bit RSA encryption, 256-bit AES encryption, in SHA2 signatures in almost all modern security products.

 The component of the solution that does the encryption and decryption is (most of the time at least) solid and predictable.
 But sitting on top of that core security is the more interesting topic.
 Controlling which emails need encryption, the different types of delivery, the simplicity of registration, the look and feel (known as “branding”) of the emails and web site, are the real differentiators of a 1st class secure email solution.